-Between fintech platforms and traditional banks, you’ve have never had more options for free business checking accounts, but not all are created equal.
+Between fintech platforms and traditional banks, you’ve have never had more options for free business checking accounts.
+But not all free checking accounts are created equal.

 To choose the best free business checking accounts, we evaluated dozens of banks and services while considering factors like transaction limits, interest rates, and fees.
 Ultimately, the best free business checking accounts offer a combination of flexibility and affordability.

 Best Free Business Checking Accounts